 Where to eat in The Hague city centre

 Those that are in the mood for Asian flavours but don’t have the budget for such fine dining can head a little further south to The Hague’s Chinatown — which you enter through large, decorative Chinese gates — to enjoy authentic Asian cuisine.
-Full Moon offers dim sum and hot pot, the perfect food to share with the family or a large group, while the popular Garoeda draws in big crowds with its genuine Indonesian rijsttafel – a multitude of dishes all served in small portions.
+Full Moon offers dim sum and hot pot, the perfect food to share with the family or a large group, while the popular Garoeda, around the corner from Noordeinde, draws in big crowds with its genuine Indonesian rijsttafel – a multitude of dishes all served in small portions.

 If you’d prefer to enjoy your food with one of the most spectacular sights in the Netherlands, The Penthouse is the place to be.
 It’s the Netherlands’ highest restaurant, and offers a menu just as good as its views.
 Or you could enjoy the city while on the move by taking a ride through the city centre aboard the Tram Restaurant Hoftramm, or enjoy lunch while on a canal cruise.